 The Board of Governors

 The Board of Governors is responsible for the overall legal, financial and strategic direction of the school.
 To be elected to the Board, nominees must be current financial members of the Association of the Dandenong Ranges Steiner School Incorporated and have some of the skills and experience outlined in the school’s Constitution such as knowledge/skills in Anthroposophy, Steiner education, law, finance, property, business management and other areas of relevance.
 Board members are elected at the Annual General Meeting usually held in May each year.
-Meetings are held once or twice a team.
+Meetings are held once or twice a term.